 You are here

-Hot chocolate in Duke’s residence
+Hot chocolate at the Duke’s residence

 Love letters from Dorothea

-"Dorothea's Love Letter Workshop" is an educational programme for all ages, where Princess Dorothea of Courland and Zemgale will help guests create the atmosphere of the 19th century, explore the secrets of calligraphy and prepare a surprise for their loved ones by sending a letter written in Jelgava Palace in candlelight and sealed with the special seal lacquer.
-You can also write a letter to Dorothea, who will respond personally and give advice to questions concerning love.
+Dorothea's Love Letter Workshop is an educational program for all ages, where Princess Dorothea of Courland and Zemgale will help guests create the atmosphere of the 19th century, explore the secrets of calligraphy and prepare a surprise for their loved ones by sending a letter written in Jelgava Palace in candlelight and sealed with the special seal lacquer.
+You can also write a letter to Dorothea, who will respond personally and give advice to the lovelorn.

 Inside Jelgava Palace is the Rundale Palace exhibition called – crypts of the Dukes of Courland, where members of the dynasties have been laid to rest.
 The exhibition area, next to the crypt, has in its exposition restored costumes as well as information about the persons who have been laid to rest in the crypt.
 The exposition is available for viewing during the summer season.

 Initially, in 1265, a wooden castle was erected for the needs of the Livonian Order between the Driksa and Lielupe rivers, which was called Mitove Castle, giving Jelgava its original name Mitava.